byorgey/factorization-diagrams/web/FD-web.md

 **[Factorization diagram cards are now here](https://www.thegamecrafter.com/games/factorization-diagram-cards-1-30-)**!
 You can purchase a print-on-demand deck from
 [The Game Crafter](https://www.thegamecrafter.com/games/factorization-diagram-cards-1-30-)
 for $13.99.
-I am selling them basically at cost; the price reflects the high quality of the cards and the fact that they are print-on-demand, so there are no economy of scale effects.
+I am selling them basically at cost; the moderately high price reflects the high quality of the cards and the fact that they are print-on-demand, so there are no economy of scale effects.
 If you are a game/educational publisher, or know one, who would be interested in publishing this deck and making it available at a lower price, please contact me!

 ![](webcards.png)